Computational-Plant-Science/plantit-example-hello-world/README.md

-# PlantIT Examples: Hello Shell
+# PlantIT Examples: Hello World.

 A simple shell PlantIT pipeline.
-Verified compatible only on the Bourne shell, though may work with others.
+Verified compatible only on the Bourne Again Shell, though may work with others.